 Antidepressants also alleviate rectal pain, hypersensitivity and improve sleep quality.
 Patients with IBD have insomnia due to GI symptoms flares of active disease.

 Does the type of antidepressant make a difference?

 The type of antidepressant used to treat IBS does matter.
-Studies show that depending on your main symptom (diarrhea, constipation, or a mix of both), some people respond better to certain types of antidepressant.
+Studies show that depending on your main symptoms (diarrhea, constipation, or a mix of both), some people respond better to certain types of antidepressants.